Skip to content

 Got a pimple?
 That’s totally normal, since 50 million Americans experience acne every year.
-Luckily, this handy little guide will help you understand how to take charge of your breakouts, each and every one of them.
+Luckily, this handy little guide will help you understand how to take charge of your breakouts, one pimple at a time.

 Blackheads